dockstore/compose_setup/DEV-README.md

 ### Delete snapshot
 `curl -X DELETE "localhost:9200/_snapshot/my_backup/snapshot-2018.09.26"`

 Alternatively, you can delete old snapshots automatically using curator.
-Install with `pip install elasticsearch-curator` then delete old with `curator --config curator.yml delete_old_snapshots.yml` inside the curator directory.
+Delete old snapshots with `curator --config curator.yml delete_old_snapshots.yml` inside the curator directory.

-### Restoring snapshots
+### Restoring snapshots procedure
+Before bringing up elasticsearch-logstash, download the newest zip file from s3 and extract its contents into the essnapshot directory.
+Then follow the [Snapshot repository creation](#snapshot-repository-creation) section and ensure the snapshots are readable.
+Restart elasticsearch-logstash if not snapshots are found.
+Perform the snapshot restore:
 - `curl -X POST "localhost:9200/_all/_close"`
+Replace "snapshot-2019.01.04" with the actual snapshot name
-- `curl -X POST "localhost:9200/_snapshot/my_backup/snapshot-2018.09.26/_restore"`
+- `curl -X POST "localhost:9200/_snapshot/my_backup/snapshot-2019.01.04/_restore?wait_for_completion=true"`
 - `curl -X POST "localhost:9200/_all/_open"`

+Double check in Kibana that the amount of hits are sane

 ## Kibana setup
 Generally, snapshot repo create and then snapshot restore should be used first.
 In the event that there's no snapshot, export.json can be used to recover everything except for the actual logging data.